0521

 Connecticut General Statutes

 46a-58 Deprivation of rights.
 Desecration of property.
 Placing of burning cross or noose on property.
-Penalty. (as amended by PA 17-127)
+Penalty. (as amended by PA 17-127 and PA 22-82)

 10-15c Discrimination in public schools prohibited.
 School attendance by five-year olds.
 (Amended by P.A.
 97-247 to include "sexual orientation" and P.A.
 11-55 to include "gender identity or expression")